 5. Report It

 The 2018 FRA study found that anti-Semitic crimes are seldom reported, making the true statistics impossible to know.
 If you witness such an act, the very first thing to do after ensuring your safety and the safety of others is to report it to the proper law enforcement authorities.
-Then consider notifying the Anti-Defamation League, which monitors, tracks, and responds to anti-Semitism in America8, and if the incident occured on a college campus, contacting The AMCHA Initiative.9
+Then consider notifying the Anti-Defamation League, which monitors, tracks, and responds to anti-Semitism in America8, and if the incident occurred on a college campus, contacting The AMCHA Initiative.9

 Make sure your community is aware of the threat.
 Write a letter to the editor of your local newspaper, speak with your local political leaders, and notify local synagogue and Jewish community leaders who might want to take precautions based on a recent crime or threat.
 It is also wise to inform other local leaders such as pastors, priests, or school principals, who play key roles in educating the community.
 After all, people can’t address something they haven’t heard about.